gavinlyonsrepo/cylon/Readme.md

 	* pacman -Rs Delete Package
 	* pacman -Qs Search for already installed packages
 	* pacman -Qi  Display extensive information for
+	* pacman -Ql  List all files owned by a given package
 	* paccache -r Prune older packages from cache
 	* Write installed package lists to files
 	* Remove all packages not required as dependencies